EventStore/documentation/docs/clients/grpc/subscriptions.md

 ## Server-side filtering

-EventStoreDB allows you to filter the events whilst subscribing to the `$all` stream to only receive the events you care about.
+KurrentDB allows you to filter the events whilst subscribing to the `$all` stream to only receive the events you care about.

 You can filter by event type or stream name using a regular expression or a prefix.
 Server-side filtering is currently only available on the `$all` stream.